 After growing up in the Bay Area, I've had the chance to live in North Carolina, London, and San Diego before returning back home to San Francisco.
 In each of these places, I've met some smart, talented, and adventurous people.
 At some point, I realized their experiences, stories, and actions needed to be documented - so that's what I decided to do.

 While back in SF, I've started pursuing a PhD in Cancer Biology at Stanford.
 This website serves as an agglomeration of my work inside the lab and out.

 I'm happiest in the water.
 My work tends to reflect that.

 I'm frequently blown away by the story of human ambition.
 This is my attempt to document it.

 My work in the laboratory has focused cellular mechanics, cancer progression, and, more recently, how the immune system can target and kill cancerous cells.

-At BioEclipse Therapeutics, we seek to understand how a certain subset of lymphocytes can be utilized to kill malignant cancer cells.
-These lymphocytes are taken from a patient, mixed with a cancer-killing oncolytic virus, and re-introduced into the patient.
+At BioEclipse Therapeutics, we sought to understand how a certain subset of lymphocytes can be utilized to kill malignant cancer cells.

 If any of that sounds interesting, feel free to read my publications and thesis below.
 (Click on the images).